 To ensure that security practices do not disrupt workflows and development agility, organizations should embrace autonomous testing tools that integrate seamlessly into existing CI/CD pipelines.
 These tools offer continuous, valuable feedback so that development teams can prioritize the vulnerabilities to address.
 Automated tools also ensure continuous monitoring of business-critical applications that could be the target of constant threat attacks.

 Automation in security testing also enables developers and QA teams to analyze modified code and automatically notify teams of potential vulnerabilities.
 Automation, as a result, is considered one of the main pillars of implementing security that helps to monitor and mitigate vulnerabilities early within the SDLC, reducing risks of data breaches and vector attacks in production.

 Shift Left for Security

-In modern application development, organizations enforce agility by creating and publishing updates frequently.
-However, if security testing is retrofitted at the end of the development lifecycle, vulnerabilities become arduous to identify, and as a result, require more effort to mitigate than initially planned.
+Organizations enforce agility in modern application development by frequently creating and publishing updates.
+However, if security testing is retrofitted at the end of the development lifecycle, vulnerabilities become arduous to identify and, as a result, require more effort to mitigate than initially planned.

 Monitor Third-Party Code and Integrations